 Playa Maderas-San Juan del Sur, Nicaragua

 San Juan del Sur, the center of all things party in Nicaragua, is also home to some of my favorite beaches.
 You can grab a transfer (in the back of a pick-up truck) from the city center and about 15-20 minutes later you will be at Playa Maderas.
 This is another great beach to catch some waves.
 This one is a little more intermediate level, and the line-up is slightly less forgiving.
 Do not let that deter you from learning to surf.
 Just do your best to learn the rules of the water and give it a shot.
 The beach area is pretty expansive and is a great place to go for a walk, especially at low tide where you can hop along some rocks beside the water.
-This is a great beach for exploring the coast line of Nicaragua.
+This is a great beach for exploring the coast line of Nicaragua, a backpackers paradise.
 Located on the beach are a number of restaurants and bars for you to grab meals and drinks after a long day of surfing and swimming.
 There is also a premiere hostel right on playa Maderas if you are interested in spending the night and chilling in a hammock with an outstanding ocean view.

 Playa Maderas, San Juan del Sur, Nicaragua